Crust punk: Instrumentation

 Crust punk is a derivative form of anarcho-punk, mixed with metal riffs.
-The tempos are often fast, but just short of thrashcore or grindcore.
-However, many groups confine themselves to a crawling, sludgy pace.
-The overall musical sound has been described as being "stripped down".
+The overall musical sound was described by SFGate writer Loolwa Khazzoom as being "stripped down".
 Drumming is typically done at high speed, with D-beats sometimes being used.
 In Sober Living for the Revolution: Hardcore Punk, Straight Edge, and Radical Politics, author Gabriel Kuhn referred to the genre as a "blend of 1977 British punk, roots culture and black metal", with the genre often taking influence from death metal, grindcore and powerviolence.